perxpective/Cybersecurity-Therapy/MRE/Chapter 4 - Windows Executables and Packers.md

 ## Strings and Signature Tools

 ### Signsrch
-- Command-line tool to search for si
+- Command-line tool to search for signatures in files and executables
+- Recognise large number of compressions, multimedia, encryption algorithms and anti-debugging code